JaserHalabi/self-healing-cloud/README.md

 # Self-Healing Cloud Infrastructure

 A cybersecurity project demonstrating **fully automated** security incident response in cloud environments.
-When a server is compromised, the system automatically isolates it, launches a clean replacement, and notifies the security team—all without human intervention.
+When a server is compromised, the system automatically isolates it, launches a clean replacement, and notifies the security team all without human intervention.

 ---